Reachability and liveness in parametric timed automata: Preliminaries

-Whereas bounded PTAs are naturally a subclass of PTAs, we showed in~\cite{ALR16FORMATS} that bounded L/U-PTAs are \emph{incomparable} with L/U-PTAs: a consequence is that undecidability results for bounded L/U-PTAs cannot be automatically extended to L/U-PTAs; conversely, decidability results for L/U-PTAs cannot be automatically extended to bounded L/U-PTAs.
+Whereas bounded PTAs are naturally a subclass of PTAs, we showed in~\cite{ALR16FORMATS} that, for some equivalence relations, bounded L/U-PTAs are \emph{incomparable} with L/U-PTAs.
+In particular, this can be the case when the equivalence relation refers to the equality of the sets of parameter valuations such that some reachability property is satisfied, because boundedness imposes constraints on parameters that cannot be expressed in an L/U-PTA (\eg{} enforcing upper bounds on upper-bound parameters) : a consequence is that undecidability results for bounded L/U-PTAs cannot be automatically extended to L/U-PTAs; conversely, decidability results for L/U-PTAs cannot be automatically extended to bounded L/U-PTAs.